osintegrators/geo-neighborhood/README.md

       "features": [ {a neighborhood as a GeoJSON feature},...], }

-I saved just the features array as a separate file, then imported it using `mongoimport`
+I saved just the `features` array as a separate file, then imported it into MongoDB using `mongoimport`

     mongoimport --db Chicago --collection neighborhoods --jsonArray neighborhoods-formatted.json